jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/index.rst

 Files And File Descriptors
 ==========================

-Here we cover one of the most important concepts - file descriptors, and I/O. While a file on disk is by far not the only thing that one can do I/O on, we see how the ``open(2)`` :doc:`system call
+Here we cover one of the most important concepts - file descriptors [#processes]_, and I/O. While a file on disk is by far not the only thing that one can do I/O on, we see how the ``open(2)`` :doc:`system call
 </trainings/material/soup/linux/sysprog/syscalls/index>` is used to